-The Plan invested in investment contracts through The Merrill Lynch Retirement Preservation Trust Fund which was a common trust fund that primarily invested in guaranteed investments contracts ("GICs") and synthetic GICs and is presented at fair value as of December 31, 2010 and 2009, as well as the adjustment from fair value to contract value at December 31, 2009.
+The Plan invests in investment contracts through The Invesco Stable Value Retirement Fund and The Merrill Lynch Retirement Preservation Trust Fund which are common trust funds that primarily invest in guaranteed investments contracts ("GICs") and synthetic GICs and are presented at fair value as of December 31, 2011 and 2010.
 No adjustment from fair value to contract value was required at December 31, 2010 as no investment contracts were outstanding at December 31, 2010.
 Effective February 19, 2011, the Plan transferred all balances in The Merrill Lynch Retirement Preservation Trust Fund to the Federated Capital Preservation Fund, a collective trust.